cncf/project-template/DESIGN-PROPOSALS.md

 It is vital for projects to be able to track the chain of custody for a proposed enhancement from conception through implementation which can sometimes be difficult to do in a single Github issue, especially when it is a larger design decision or cuts across multiple areas of the project.

 The purpose of the design proposal processes is to reduce the amount of "siloed knowledge" in a community.
-By moving decisions from a smattering of mailing lists, video calls, slack messages, Github exchanges, and hallway conversations into a well tracked artifact, the process aims to enhance communication and discoverability.
+By moving decisions from a smattering of mailing lists, video calls, slack messages, GitHub exchanges, and hallway conversations into a well tracked artifact, the process aims to enhance communication and discoverability.

 ## (Optional) User/User Story